 At Christ Church School our core Christian values underlie everything that we do.
 Our Christian character has a significant impact on academic achievement, personal development and well-being for all learners.

 Click here to see the Church of England Vision for Education: Deeply Christian, Serving the Common Good.

-At Christ Church we follow the Staffordshire Religious Education syllabus.
-We supplement this with Understanding Christianity materials to develop our pupil's learning further.
+At Christ Church we follow the Understanding Christianity Materials, further supplemented with the Staffordshire Religious Education syllabus as advised by the LDBE.
 The children also receive many opportunities to learn about a wider range of religions, both through our curriculum, world religion days and worships.
 Please see the overview below for further information.